Agdon Menezes

-Agdon Santos Menezes (born 26 January 1993), sometimes known as just Agdon, is a Brazilian professional footballer who plays as a forward, most recently for Armenian Premier League club Pyunik.
+Agdon Santos Menezes (born 26 January 1993), sometimes known as just Agdon, is a Brazilian professional footballer who plays as a forward, for Campeonato Cearense Série B club Crato.

 Career

 Born in Salvador, Bahia, Agdon Menezes is a youth product of Esporte Clube Vitória, playing for two seasons with their under-20 side and helping them win the Copa do Brasil Sub-20 in 2012.
 On 3 January 2014, he joined S.C.
 Braga, in the Portuguese Primeira Liga, being immediately assigned to their B-team.

 Agdon Menezes made his professional debut on 9 March 2014 in home draw against F.C.
 Penafiel.
 After two years with Braga, he signed with Merelinense F.C. from the Campeonato de Portugal.

 On 30 May 2018, Agdon Menezes signed a two-year contract at LigaPro club U.D.
 Oliveirense.
 With 13 goals, he was the top scorer of the 2019–20 season, which was curtailed with 11 games remaining by the COVID-19 pandemic.

 Agdon Menezes switched to another team in the same division, C.D.
 Feirense, on 1 August 2020.
 After eight scoreless games, he moved the following 27 January to last-placed club Varzim S.C. on an undisclosed contract.

 On 4 July 2022, Ararat-Armenia announced the signing of Agdon.

 On 16 January 2023, Agdon joined Alashkert on loan for the remainder of the season alongside teammate Wbeymar.

 On 7 July 2024, Armenian Premier League club Pyunik announced the signing of Agdon.
 On 4 June 2025, Pyunik announced the departure of Alemão.

+On 23 February 2026, Crato announced the signing of Agdon.